orbitalquark/textadept-yaml/README.md

 The YAML module for Textadept.
 It provides utilities for editing YAML documents.

+**WARNING:** this module is deprecated.
+It will no longer work in Textadept 12.0.

 ## Compiling

 Releases include binaries, so building this modules should not be necessary.
 If you want